mochan-tk/vf_techbookfest8-en/review-starter/chapxx-magistralla.md

 ### Audience
 This chapter is for the following people:

--Those who have touched Voiceflow a little
+- Those who have touched Voiceflow a little
--Those who feel comfortable talking with VUI Assistant
+- Those who feel comfortable talking with VUI Assistant

 ## Let's be conscious
 ### What is engagement?